 IF THE SAIL IS TOO SHORT: Lengthen the sail by means of a wire pendant fitted to the head of the sail.
 Attach the pendant directly to the sail by a talurit splice to prevent unintentional removal, loss or exchange.
-All the boat's foresails should be adjusted to the correct luff length.
-See 7.3 page 35 (There must be a minimum distance of 50 mm (2") between the top of the halyard swivel and the top guard when the sail is fully tensioned.
+All the boat's foresails should be adjusted to the correct luff length (see chapter 7.3).
+There must be a minimum distance of 80 mm between the top of the halyard swivel and the top guard when the sail is fully tensioned.

-"Cutback" for tack see Table 7.1.1.
+"Cutback" for tack see table 7.1.1.
 The luff tape must be compatible with the Furlex luff extrusion.
-See luff extrusion measurements in Table 7.1.1.
+See luff extrusion measurements in table 7.1.1.
 If the sail is to be fitted with UV protection, this is best placed on the starboard side.
-The tack of the sail will then be in line with the luff grooves of the luff section when unrolled (see Chapter 12 "Reefing").
+The tack of the sail will then be in line with the luff grooves of the luff section when unrolled (see chapter 12 "Reefing").
 If the sail already has UV protection on the port side, the tack will be turned slightly to starboard.
 The free turn of the tack ring will function equally well.
 Use webbing loops at the sail head and tack instead of eyes (cringles).
 The sail will then form tightly round the luff extrusion when furling, and achieve a better shape when reefed.